 Driving Angels Program

 Officer Quinn is also the coordinator for the Driving Angels Program.
 The Driving Angels program was created in 2009 for teen drivers.
 The program teaches teenage drivers how to be responsible with the operation of a motor vehicle.
 The program has professionals from law enforcement, Colerain Fire Department and the University of Cincinnati Medical Center who teach the class.
-To date the program has been provided to over 1,100 students.
+To date the program has been provided to thousands of students.